-- Spokane, WA Regional Office into a Spokane area Federal lease that combines several USDA and other government agencies into one location (scheduled completion 4th quarter fiscal year 2018) - St. Paul, MN Regional Office and Eagan, MN Compliance Office into one colocated RMA Minneapolis/St. Paul area office (scheduled completion 1st quarter fiscal year 2019)
+- Spokane, WA Regional Office into a Spokane area Federal lease that combines several USDA and other government agencies into one location - St. Paul, MN Regional Office and Eagan, MN Compliance Office into one colocated RMA Minneapolis/St. Paul area office.